Skip to main content

 Steps to upgrade FairCom server

-While FairCom always attempts to maintain backward compatibility whenever possible, transaction logs from earlier versions are generally incompatible with newer FairCom server formats.
+While FairCom always attempts to maintain backward compatibility, transaction logs from earlier versions are generally incompatible with newer FairCom server formats.

 Note